apify/apify-docs/content/academy/web_scraping_for_beginners.md

 When we set out to create the Academy, we wanted to build a complete guide to modern web scraping.
 A course that a beginner could use to create their first scraper, as well as a resource that professionals will continuously use to learn about advanced and niche web scraping techniques.
 All lessons include code examples and code-along exercises that you can use to immediately put your scraping skills into action.

-This is what you'll learn in the Web Scraping for Beginners course:
+This is what you'll learn in the **Web scraping for beginners** course:

 * [Web scraping for beginners]({{@link web_scraping_for_beginners.md}})
   * [Basics of data collection]({{@link web_scraping_for_beginners/data_collection.md}})